flyx/emerald/README.md

 to tell you when you use tags at places where they are forbidden.
 It also won't accept tag names it doesn't know.

-**TODO:**

-Currently, most of the validator checks are already specified in the code, but not yet implemented.

 ### String content

 String content can be included as string literals.
 Long literals and infix